Hunan Beef is one of those classic Chinese dishes that conjures up savory food memories of Chinese takeout enjoyed with diet-free abandon…

 Rice, noodles, and hidden ingredients lurking in sauces—your favorite takeout is a minefield when it comes to surprise sugars, starches, and good old white flour.

-The more obvious high-carb Chinese staples include things like egg rolls, fried rice, and breaded meats—plus all the lo meins, chow meins and anything with the words, pan-fried and noodle in the same sentence.
+The more obvious high-carb Chinese staples include things like egg roll, fried rice, and breaded meats—plus all the lo meins, chow meins and anything with the words, pan-fried and noodle in the same sentence.

 But even when you think you’re making a health-ier choice, there are some sneaky suspects, to look out for: